Two Days of Gentle Parenting Nearly Broke Me

 Day 3: Boardwalk Meltdown

 Saturday had been so exhausting and downright miserable for everyone involved that we all woke up Sunday morning determined to have a better day.
-I rallied the troops in the afternoon, and we decided to go to Coney Island to enjoy the beautiful weather on the boardwalk.
+I rallied the troops and we decided to go to Coney Island to enjoy the beautiful weather on the boardwalk.

 I’m an anxious and high-strung person, so little things like trying to navigate pedestrian traffic on a way too narrow sidewalk with two clueless kids can make me feel pretty irritable.
 As such, I sensed that gentle parenting was going to be particularly challenging almost as soon as we left the house.
 Still, I held it together for the rather hectic commute and once I had the breeze in my hair (and a beer in my hand), I felt A-OK.
 At least until the great soda debacle.

-We were sitting at a table on the boardwalk enjoying some Nathan’s hot dogs and my kids were sipping the small Cokes I got them.
-These sodas did not have lids or straws, so naturally my son started doing all manner of things to his beverage besides drinking it.
-He was blowing bubbles into it, lapping it up with his tongue like a dog and—the only part that really required intervention—squeezing the plastic cup so that the liquid splashed up.
-I was fairly certain that within minutes the entire soda would either be in his lap or in my husband’s, so I gently and calmly asked him a few times to please stop.
-He did not, so I had to take the soda away.
-A raging tantrum ensued (a denim jacket was thrashed about with no regard for passersby) and my totally peaceful, loving approach did not have a calming effect whatsoever.
-We packed up our bags and headed home.
+We were sitting on the boardwalk eating hot dogs, and my kids were sipping the small Cokes I got them.
+Since the sodas had no lids or straws, my son started doing everything but drinking his—blowing bubbles, lapping it like a dog and, most alarmingly, squeezing the cup so the liquid splashed up.
+I was pretty sure the soda would end up in his lap (or my husband’s), so I calmly asked him a few times to stop.
+He didn’t, so I took it away.
+Cue: raging tantrum.
+A denim jacket was thrashed about with no regard for passersby, and my peaceful, loving approach had zero calming effect.
+We packed up and went home.

 quotation mark

-Gentle parenting did absolutely nothing to diffuse a temper tantrum, nor did it make an angsty tween more tolerable, but the opposite response would almost certainly have escalated both situations.
+Gentle parenting did absolutely nothing to diffuse a temper tantrum, nor did it make an angsty tween more tolerable.
+But here’s what it did do: It helped me recover faster.

 Experiment Results